MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Acquire the test platform from nuget.org or the tool cache.
-Satisfies the ‘vstest’ demand and can be used for running tests and collecting diagnostic data using the Visual Studio Test task.
+Use this task to acquire the [Microsoft test platform](https://www.nuget.org/packages/Microsoft.TestPlatform/) from nuget.org or a specified feed, and add it to the tools cache.
+The installer task satisfies the `vstest` demand, and a subsequent Visual Studio Test task in a build or release pipeline can run without needing a full Visual Studio install on the agent machine.
 <!-- :::editable-content-end::: -->

 :::moniker-end